 1) It constantly reaffirms that “digital” is about platforms or technological skillsets and not about people (and it actually IS all about people)

-Digital marketing and marketing are one in the same – they are both about people and behavior.
+Digital engagement and engagement are one in the same – they are both about people and behavior.
 Likewise, digital fundraising and fundraising are synonymous in successful organizations.
 Again, they are both about people and behavior.
 Digital touch can be as powerful in inspiring audiences as physical touch.
 “Digital” is a way of communicating and connecting, not “knowing java” or “mastering Facebook’s newsfeed algorithm.”
 Sure, those skills may have value in the digital world, but they aren’t the point of “being digital.”
 Communication goals on real-time, digital platforms should serve the exact same purpose and mission as the rest of the institution.

 An online donor is still a donor.
 For visitor-serving organizations, a website visitor is still a visitor (a person connecting with your brand and mission).
 The difference is the platform (“connection point”), and the goal is the same as “in real life.”
 Digital – when it is used with audiences – IS “real life” and organizations will benefit from treating it as such.